-Supplies needed are; miter bolts, spline material (if ordered as option), small thin piece of wood approx. 1/4" - 3/4"(T) X 2"(L) X 2"(W), water proof wood glue, caulk or colored seam fill, cardboard or drop cloth to catch glue squeeze-out that drips to floor, and wet rag to wipe excess glue from surface of miter joint.
+Supplies needed are; miter bolts, spline material (if ordered as an option), small thin piece of wood approx. 1/4″ – 3/4″(T) X 2″(L) X 2″(W), waterproof wood glue, caulk or colored seam fill, cardboard or drop cloth to catch glue squeeze-out that drips to the floor, and a wet rag to wipe excess glue from surface of a miter joint.

 How to Assemble Miter

 - Place countertop sections to assemble on saw horses laminate side up.
-Place cardboard or drop cloth under area of miter to catch glue that will drip from miter joint.
-Dry fit the miter together, making sure the fronts (noses) and back splashes line up.
-Also check alignment of mortises, making sure they are parallel to each other.
+Place cardboard or drop cloth under the area of the miter to catch glue that will drip from the miter joint.
+Dry fit the miter together, making sure the fronts (noses) and backsplashes line up.
+Also check the alignment of mortises, making sure they are parallel to each other.

-- Separate miter and apply a liberal amount of waterproof wood glue to each side of miter section.
-If a slpline was ordered also apply glue into the routed slot on each miter section and insert the spline into one side of the miter (Fig.5).
+- Separate miter and apply a liberal amount of waterproof wood glue to each side of the miter section.
+If a spline was ordered also apply glue into the routed slot on each miter section and insert the spline into one side of the miter (Fig.5).

 - Now you must work quickly.
 You have about 15-20 minutes to finish.

-- Check seam at back splash, if not level move sections to level, then put mitre bolt in mortise closest to back splash and tighten enough so it will not fall out.
+- Check seam at the backsplash, if not level move sections to level, then put miter bolt in mortise closest to backsplash and tighten enough so it will not fall out.

-- Now work your way down the seam installing the remaining miter bolts and tighten enough so they will not fall out.
+- Now work your way down the seam install the remaining miter bolts and tighten enough so they will not fall out.

-- Using a damp rag wipe glue squeeze-out off surface of laminate, taking care not to get water in glue joint.
-Water in glue joint will weaken the glue bond.
+- Using a damp rag wipe glue squeeze-out off the surface of the laminate, taking care not to get water in the glue joint.
+Water in the glue joint will weaken the glue bond.

-- Starting at the nose, check level of surfaces.
-If one side is high place thin block of wood on high side and tap with hammer to level (Fig.6).
-As the nose becomes level, tighten miter bolt closest to nose.
-Don't over-tighten, this will prevent the area to align next from moving and can also damage the mortise.
+- Starting at the nose, check the level of surfaces.
+If one side is high place a thin block of wood on the high side and tap with a hammer to level (Fig.6).
+As the nose becomes level, tighten the miter bolt closest to the nose.
+Don’t over-tighten, this will prevent the area to align next from moving and can also damage the mortise.
 If a spline was ordered be careful not to over-tighten the miter bolts, the slot for the spline slightly weakens the mortise cutout.
 Be careful hammering directly above the mortise, this area is thinner and can be damaged.
-Work your way to back splash leveling and tightening as you go.
+Work your way to backsplash leveling and tightening as you go.

-- When you are satisfied with levelness of the seam, wipe up any remaining glue from surface.
+- When you are satisfied with the levelness of the seam, wipe up any remaining glue from the surface.

-- With seam dry apply caulk or colored seam fill to the joint.
-Follow manufacturers directions for applying and clean up.
+- With seam, dry apply caulk or colored seam fill to the joint.
+Follow manufacturer’s directions for applying and cleaning up.